Lawrence, Kansas: 20th century and beyond

 In 1929 Lawrence began celebrating its 75th anniversary.
 The city dedicated Founder's Rock, commonly referred to as the Shunganunga Boulder, a huge red boulder brought to Lawrence from near Tecumseh.
 The rock honors the two parties of the Emigrant Aid Society who first settled in Lawrence.
 Lawrence also dedicated the Lawrence Municipal Airport on October 14.

 In 1943, the federal government transported German and Italian prisoners of World War II to Kansas and other Midwest states to work on farms and help solve the labor shortage caused by American men serving in the war effort.
 Large internment camps were established in Kansas: Camp Concordia, Camp Funston (at Fort Riley), Camp Phillips (at Salina under Fort Riley).
 Fort Riley established 12 smaller branch camps, including Lawrence.
 The camp in Lawrence was near 11th & Haskell Avenue near the railroad tracks.
 The camp would close by the end of 1945.

 In 1947, Gilbert Francis and his son George opened Francis Sporting Goods downtown, selling mostly fishing and hunting gear.
-A decade later they moved across the street to larger retail space at 731 Massachusetts Street, enabling them to expand into other sporting goods.
-In November 2014, in the wake of the opening of a new Dick's Sporting Goods location in Lawrence, Francis Sporting Goods, announced its retail business within what had become Lawrence's Downtown Historic District would close by the end of the year, allowing the Francis family to focus on supplying uniforms and equipment to teams.
+In November 2014, Francis Sporting Goods, announced its retail business within what had become Lawrence's Downtown Historic District would close by the end of the year, allowing the Francis family to focus on supplying uniforms and equipment to teams.

 In the early 1980s, Lawrence grabbed attention from the television movie The Day After.
 The TV movie first appeared on ABC but was later shown in movie theaters around the world.
 The movie depicted what would happen if the United States were destroyed in a nuclear war.
 The movie was filmed in Lawrence, and hundreds of local residents appeared in the film as extras and in speaking roles.

-In 1989, the Free State Brewing Company opened in Lawrence becoming the first legal brewery in Kansas in more than 100 years.
-The restaurant is in a renovated inter-urban trolley station in downtown Lawrence.

-In 2007, Lawrence was named one of the best places to retire by U.S. News & World Report.
-In 2011, the city was named one of America's 10 best college towns by Parents & Colleges.

 In 2020, a report commissioned by the Lawrence City Council concluded the city needed to promote a vital expansion or risk turning into an unaffordable albatross, saying "If Lawrence doesn't attract more kinds of businesses, it could become a bedroom community that’s not affordable for people who don't commute elsewhere."